-He still knew of one woman near the town of Concepcion in Chiriqui, that still made them, and so we went in search of one of the last artisans in the Totuma craft.
+He still knew of one woman near the town of Concepcion in Chiriqui, that still made them.
+Naturally we went in search of one of the last artisans in the Totuma craft.

 A few hundred yards down the road we came across a small group of buildings.
-Smoke was rising from a traditional stone fire called a “fogon” and a man was sitting on a low stool shucking a huge pile of corn.
+Smoke was rising from a traditional stone fire called a “fogon”.
+A man was sitting nearby on a low stool shucking a huge pile of corn.
 Then Ivan introduced me to 55 year old, Enidina Saldana.
 She still makes and sells the calabash bowls and was happy to show us the process.

-Life for her and family is simple – they do have electricity, but they draw water from a well and most of their essential foods grow within steps of their home; including plantains, oranges, corn, yucca, sugar cane and sweet peppers.
-I asked Enidina what foods they couldn’t grow, she smiled and said, Rice of course.”
+Life for her and family is simple – they do have electricity, but they draw water from a well.
+They grow most of their food; including plantains, oranges, corn, yucca, sugar cane and sweet peppers.
+I asked Enidina what foods they couldn’t grow, she smiled and said, rice of course.”
 She went on to say that we use too many chemicals in our lives, in her area, things like breast and prostate cancer are so few that it hardly needs mentioning.
 The healthiness of this lifestyle was evident as she introduced us to her ninety-year old mother.
 Still, fit, walking and with clear mental acuity.